Hosted vs self-hosted: which is best for your blog?

 It’s not free

 Whilst starting a self-hosted WordPress blog is a low-cost option it’s not free.
 As I outlined above, as a bare minimum you have to pay for your domain name and hosting fees.
-As your site grows, you may also choose to buy a premium theme and premium plugins to make your site look more professional and to maximise your blogs chances of making money.
+As your site grows, you may also choose to buy a premium theme and premium plugins to make your site look more professional and to maximize your blogs chances of making money.

 A bigger learning curve